 Figure 10 shows that precipitation response over monsoon regions is relatively weak in GPCC and GC3 N216-pi.
-In the South American and Indian monsoon regions, for example, both positive and negative significant differences are observed indicating no region-wide coherent impact.
+In the South American and Indian monsoon regions, for example, both positive and negative significant differences are observed, indicating no region-wide coherent impact.
 This lack of spatial coherency suggests that regional dynamics are likely important.
 In GC3 N216-pi, in the South American monsoon region, the QBO W-E differences indicate a significantly wetter region in South America, where the South Atlantic Convergence Zone is located (Carvalho et al., 2004; Jorgetti et al., 2014).
 Similarly, wetter conditions over southern Mexico and Central America (the Midsummer Drought region) (García-Franco et al., 2020) are observed during QBOW compared to QBOE in GPCC and, albeit much weaker, in GC3 N216-pi.

-The climatological biases in the representation of the monsoon dynamics by this and other climate models (e.g. in South America García-Franco et al., 2020; Coelho et al., 2022) could mean that the impacts seen in Figure 10 are model-dependent and our analysis of the lower resolution simulations (Fig. S10) indicates that some of these impacts are also resolution-dependent.
+The climatological biases in the representation of the monsoon dynamics by this and other climate models (e.g. in South America; García-Franco et al., 2020; Coelho et al., 2022) could mean that the impacts seen in Fig. 10 are modeldependent and that our analysis of the lower-resolution simulations (Fig. S10) indicates that some of these impacts are also resolution-dependent.
 This reinforces the notion that the mean representation of the dynamical features of each monsoon by a model configuration is important for any subsequent response to the QBO.
-Nevertheless, this analysis shows that in the model the
+Nevertheless, this analysis shows that in the model the QBO impacts on land convection are weaker than on oceanic convection, suggesting that